sarcophagus-org/governance-incentives-contract/README.md

 # LOCAL ENVIRONMENT

-THIS WILL DEPLOY THE COLLECTION CONTRACT LOCALLY ON HARDHAT AND RUN THE SCRIPTS USING REAL WORLD INPUT DATA SUCH AS VOTER ADDRESSES AND THEIR SARCO VR HOLDING AT THE TIME OF VOTING.
+DEPLOYS THE COLLECTION CONTRACT LOCALLY ON HARDHAT AND RUNS THE SCRIPTS USING REAL WORLD INPUT DATA SUCH AS VOTER ADDRESSES AND THEIR SARCO VR HOLDING AT THE TIME OF VOTING.

 ## Environment Variables